alcachofass/devotion/README.md

 # Devotion

-Devotion is a partial conversion of RatArena v0.15.5 to Quake III
+Devotion is a partial conversion of RatArena v0.15.5 to Quake III Arena.
+Many have contributed in different ways over the 20+ years since the game was originaly released.

-Credit goes to these guys:
+Credit goes to:
 - Id Software
 - ioQuake3 contributors
 - Open Arena contributors